What You Need to Know About Spousal Sponsorship in Canada

 A common-law partner is someone to whom you are not legally married but have lived together continuously for at least one year (12 consecutive months).
 Brief separations during the year are acceptable for family or business reasons.

-Conjugal Partner: You have a mutually dependent relationship for at least one year, and you have the same level of commitment as a marriage or common-law union.
+A conjugal partner is someone with whom you have a mutually dependent relationship for at least one year, and you have the same level of commitment as a marriage or common-law union.

-What Is the Definition of a Dependent Child?
+Definition of a Dependent Child

 - The child is under 22 years old and has no spouse or common-law partner.

 - The child is over 22 years old, has depended on their parents for support since before the age of 22, and are unable to financially support themselves because of a mental or physical condition.

 If you need more clarity on whether or not your children qualify, you can use this online tool to check.